jonhiggs/graphviz-watch/README.md

 # graphviz-watch

-Watch a [Graphviz](https://graphviz.org/) .dot file, and re-render it as ASCII when it changes.
+Watch a [Graphviz](https://graphviz.org/) .dot file and render it as ASCII as it changes.

 Inspired by [dot-to-ascii](https://dot-to-ascii.ggerganov.com/)